thunderbird/webext-docs/windows.rst

 .. note::

-  These APIs are currently only regarding Thunderbird main windows which can contain webpage tabs.
+  These APIs are for the main Thunderbird windows which can contain webpage tabs and also other window types like composer or address books that cannot contain webpage tabs.
+Make sure your code interacts with windows appropriately, depending on their type.
-  Other window types like composer or address books are currently not listed, but may be added in the future.
-If these are added in the future, they will not be able to contain webpage tabs, so please let your code expect that case, even if it's not the case today.

 Use the ``browser.windows`` API to interact with Thunderbird.
 You can use this API to create, modify, and rearrange windows.